Wisconsin Badgers football: Division championships

 Wisconsin has won 5 division championships.

 Bowl games

-The Badgers have appeared in 34 bowl games and have a record of 19 wins and 15 losses (19-15).
-Their most recent bowl game was in the 2022 Guaranteed Rate Bowl.
+The Badgers have appeared in 35 bowl games and have a record of 19 wins and 16 losses (19-16).
+Their most recent bowl game was in the 2024 ReliaQuest Bowl.
 The Badgers have participated in a season-ending bowl game 21 consecutive seasons and snapped a four-game bowl losing streak with a 34–31 overtime victory over Auburn in the 2015 Outback Bowl.
-They have won eight of the last nine bowl games, with Paul Chryst having won the first four bowls his team participated in and then falling one-point short in the 2020 Rose Bowl.
-The Badgers have participated in a season-ending bowl game 21 consecutive seasons, the third longest bowl streak in the country only behind Georgia and Oklahoma.
+They have won eight of the last ten bowl games, with Paul Chryst having won the first four bowls his team participated in and then falling one-point short in the 2020 Rose Bowl.
+The Badgers have participated in a season-ending bowl game 22 consecutive seasons, the third longest bowl streak in the country only behind Georgia and Oklahoma.

 Head coaches

 Luke Fickell is now Wisconsin's head coach.

 Rivalries

 Minnesota

 The UW-U of M series is the nation's most-played rivalry in Division I FBS football and has been played continuously since 1907.
 Much prestige was always associated with the game, and its significance was emphasized with its place on the schedule.
 Between 1933 and 1982, the Wisconsin-Minnesota game was always the final regular-season contest for each school.
 The series took an added twist in 1948 when more than state bragging rights were on the line.
 After a 16-0 setback that season, the Wisconsin lettermen's group, the National 'W' Club, presented Minnesota with an axe wielded by Paul Bunyan.
 He was the mythical giant of Midwestern lumber camps.
-Each year since, the winner of the annual battle between the Big Ten rivals is presented with the axe, complete with scores inscribed on the handle, for display on its campus.
-The series is tied at 62-62-8.
+Each year since, the winner of the annual battle between the Big Ten rivals is presented with Paul Buynan's axe, complete with scores inscribed on the handle, for display on its campus.
+Wisconsin leads the series at 63-62-8.